-Peta’s long battle with the luxury industry continues as the organisation has released a film that reveals the dark underbelly of the exotic skin industry.
+Peta’s long battle with the luxury industry continues as the organization has released a film that reveals the dark underbelly of the exotic skin industry.
 The film exposes the extremely unethical practices followed by crocodile farms in Vietnam.
 Not only are the animals killed in inhumane and cruel ways but even while alive, they are placed in horrible conditions.
 Crocks are seen lying motionless in small concrete cells while others are killed with metal rods.

 Along with urging the luxury conglomerate to stop producing products using exotic skins, PETA is also calling on Vietnamese law enforcement to investigate for violations of the country’s Law on Animal Health.